kalpit00/AI-ChatBot/README.md

 This project showcases the integration of Spring AI with Spring Boot to create a chatbot that supports both traditional request-response interactions and streaming responses.
 It's an excellent starting point for developers looking to implement AI-powered chat functionality in their Spring applications.

-## Dependencies

-The project relies on the following key dependencies:

-- `spring-boot-starter-web`: For building web applications with Spring MVC
-- `spring-ai-anthropic-spring-boot-starter`: Spring AI starter for Anthropic's AI models
-- `spring-boot-starter-test`: For testing Spring Boot applications

 ## Getting Started

 To get started with this project, ensure you have Java 23 and Maven installed on your system.
 Then, follow these steps: